Text Size

 Overview

 Luke 18 argues that true readiness for the kingdom and the coming Son of Man is not found in self-confidence, status, wealth, or surface nearness to Jesus, but in persevering prayer, mercy-seeking humility, childlike dependence, surrendered discipleship, and sight-giving faith.
-Jesus teaches disciples to pray until God’s vindication, exposes the self-righteousness that trusts in religious achievement, welcomes children as models of kingdom reception, confronts the ruler whose wealth controls Him, and declares that salvation is impossible with man but possible with God.
+Jesus teaches disciples to pray until God’s vindication, exposes the self-righteousness that trusts in religious achievement, welcomes children as models of kingdom reception, confronts the ruler whose wealth controls him, and declares that salvation is impossible with man but possible with God.

 He then announces that the prophetic path to Jerusalem leads through rejection, suffering, death, and resurrection.
-The blind beggar at Jericho becomes an embodied contrast: though physically blind and socially marginalized, He sees Jesus’ messianic identity, cries for mercy, receives sight, follows, and glorifies God.
+The blind beggar at Jericho becomes an embodied contrast: though physically blind and socially marginalized, he sees Jesus’ messianic identity, cries for mercy, receives sight, follows, and glorifies God.

 Context